Bylaws of the Board of Trustees of the Oak Park Public Library

 ARTICLE IV – OFFICERS

 The officers of the Board Trustees shall be a President, Vice-President, Secretary, and Finance Officer, each to be elected at the annual meeting by a majority vote of the Trustees present.
 Each term of office shall be for one year, or until a successor has been elected and qualified.
-A Trustee may serve no more than three consecutive one-year terms in any one office.
-After serving three consecutive one-year terms as President, Vice-President, or Secretary, a Board member is ineligible to serve in that office again for one year.
 If a vacancy occurs in an Officer position, an election is held among the remaining Trustees.

 ARTICLE V - DUTIES OF THE OFFICERS